 Is Boracay Really That Perfect?

-Don't get me wrong, I love the place, but I want to be completely honest with you...
+I love the island, but I also want to be honest and give you a balanced perspective.

 So here are 7 things that could be better in Boracay and their solutions – so that you can have an great stay in spite of them: